 That does not apply typically to soft tissue cases.
 Alright, so say you’ve been rear ended and you’ve got a little bit of whiplash, nothing that shows on an x-ray but you’re sore and you’re getting chiropractic treatment.
 Those cases typically do not get two to three times your medical bills and valuation.

-On the other hand, you know, if you’ve been in an auto accident and you fractured your femur and you’ve got $50,000 in hospital bills, then, you know, you’re probably talking $150,000 to $200,000 in valuation.
+On the other hand, you know, if you’ve been in an auto accident in Peoria and you fractured your femur and you’ve got $50,000 in hospital bills, then, you know, you’re probably talking $150,000 to $200,000 in valuation.
 But it really, again, depends on the facts of the case, it depends on whether you did anything wrong.